In 2018, global CO2 emissions hit 55.3 billion tonnes. How much does your country's emissions compare to the rest of the world? Read more…

 Click here for more research.
 For all media enquiries, please contact:

-We did some research to find out if the British public support the installation of smart meters and whether they intend to get one.
+We did some research to find out if the British public support the installation of smart meters, whether they intend to get one and what they don't like about them.
 Read more…

 Looking for a way to save on services from British Gas?
 See our discounts and promo codes and pay less for your energy.
 Read more…